thecreation/assets-manager/README.md

 }
 ```

-#### clean, flattenPackages, flattenTypes, registry
+#### flattenPackages, flattenTypes, verbose, override, registry
 These options will override the global options.

 #### main
 Set to true will use bower/npm's main files.

 #### Hooks
-Assets manager provides 2 separate hooks that can be used to trigger other automated tools during assets copy operate.
+Assets manager provides 4 separate hooks that can be used to trigger other automated tools during assets copy or clean operate.

 ```
+"copy:pre": "<your command here>",
+"copy:post": "<your command here>",
-"hook:pre": "<your command here>",
+"clean:pre": "<your command here>",
-"hook:post": "<your command here>",
+"clean:post": "<your command here>",
 ```

 ## Example manifest.json